ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
 Each player shuffles their deck, draws 6 cards, and starts with 20 life.
-Then, begin the first round of the game.
+Each player may choose to shuffle the cards from their hand into their deck and draw a new hand of 6 cards.
+Once each player has kept or replaced their hand, begin the first round of the game.

-There are no mulligans.

 ---
 ## Card Semantics